metropolian/dyncore/README.md

 - work with jQuery and any popular CSS frameworks
 - Easy to develop & Friendly with beginner

+# Configuration

+- Using config.php file settings basic enviroment
+- Include init.php to start the framework

 # permissions

 Copyright © 2014 Kobchaipuk Kemapirom - Metropolian (metropolian@live.com)